rawmind0/rancher-stats/README.md

 ## Usage

 This image run rancher-stats service.
-Rancher-stats get metrics from your rancher server and send them to a influx in order to be viewed by a grafana.
+Rancher-stats get metrics from your rancher server and send them to a influx in order to be explored by a grafana.
+It will get and send metrics every refresh seconds.

 ```
 Usage of rancher-stats:
   -accessKey string
     	Rancher access key.
-Or env RANCHER_ACCESS_KEY
+Or set env RANCHER_ACCESS_KEY
   -admin
     	Admin flag to get stats
   -format string